Social Media Coordinator & Fundraising

-RJ is currently acting Director, of Pet Allies, after being Board President for several years.
+RJ is the Interim Director, of Pet Allies until a new Executive Director is hired.
+A search is currently underway.
 She has been a dynamic member of Pet Allies since 2002 and has seen immense changes and expansion in the organization.
 As part of a hands-on working board, RJ's positions include Foster Chair.
 RJ's passion is fostering dogs for Pet Allies.
-There is great joy seeing pets find new loving forever homes.
-Many more people contact Pet Allies for pet assistance than the organization is able to help and is the most challenging element of the position.
+There is a great joy in seeing pets find new loving forever homes.
+Many more people contact Pet Allies for pet assistance than the organization can help and this is the most challenging element of the position.

-RJ acts as Fundraising Chair.
-With many years of business experience RJ leads Pet Allies into the future making the group mission a reality.
-Prior to volunteering her time with Pet Allies RJ served as Treasurer and Foster Chair for the Silver Creek Regional Humane Society, as a foster for Arizona Humane Society, on the Board of Directors as Secretary for Westridge Lutheran Church, President of Women of Westridge, a volunteer for Maricopa County Legal Secretaries Association, and Treasurer of the East King County Legal Secretaries Association.
+With many years of business experience, RJ has led Pet Allies into the future making the mission a reality.
+Before volunteering her time with Pet Allies RJ served as Treasurer and Foster Chair for the Silver Creek Regional Humane Society, as a foster for the Arizona Humane Society, on the Board of Directors as Secretary for Westridge Lutheran Church, as President of Women of Westridge, a volunteer for Maricopa County Legal Secretaries Association, and Treasurer of the East King County Legal Secretaries Association.

 In 2004 Debbie relocated, with her family, to the White Mountains of Arizona.
 From the Jungle to the Country was a drastic transition for a city girl used to all a large city has to offer.
 The animals of the White Mountains have greatly benefited from Debbie's amazing animal handling skills, calm demeanor and professional attention to detail.
 Debbie began working with Pet Allies in 2007 as lead technician of the surgical team at the spay/neuter clinic.
 Her experience as a licensed Veterinary Technician will benefit thousands of animals, helping them live longer, healthier lives.